TimSamshuijzen/HTML3D/README.md

 See the demo at: https://html3d.com

 **src/index.html**<br>
-The demo is a portable web app.
-All the code is in the html file.
-You can use this html file as a starting point for vibe-coding your own 3D scenes, or edit the code yourself by altering the SCENE object.
+The demo is a showcase and tutorial of what is possible with HTML3D.
+All the code is in the html file, making it AI-friendly.
+You can use this html file as a starting point for creating your own scenes.

 **src/HTML3D.js**<br>
 Use HTML3D.js in your own projects.